AashutoshVerma/MERN-backend/README.md

-# Welcome to the frontend of our MERN application! 👋
+# Welcome to the Backend of our MERN application! 👋

 ## Introduction